 Ordinary Time: July 21st

-Optional Memorial of St. Lawrence of Brindisi, priest and doctor
+Friday of the Fifteenth Week in Ordinary Time; Optional Memorial of St. Lawrence of Brindisi, Priest and Doctor of the Church

 St. Lawrence of Brindisi

 His name was Julius Caesar, and he was born at Brindisi in the kingdom of Naples in 1559.
 Educated in Venice at the College of St. Mark, he entered the Capuchins and was given the name Lawrence.
 Finishing his studies at the University of Padua, he showed a flair for languages, mastering Hebrew, Greek, German, Bohemian, Spanish, and French, and showed an extraordinary knowledge of the text of the Bible.

 While still a deacon, St. Lawrence of Brindisi became known as an excellent preacher and after his ordination startled the whole of northern Italy with his amazing sermons.
 Sent into Germany by the pope to establish Capuchin houses, he became chaplain to Emperor Rudolf II and had a remarkable influence on the Christian soldiers fighting the Muslims when they were threatening Hungary in 1601.
 Through his efforts, the Catholic League was formed to give solidarity to the Catholic cause in Europe.
 Sent by the emperor to persuade Philip III of Spain to join the League, he established a Capuchin friary in Madrid.
 He also brought peace between Spain and the kingdom of Savoy.